JohnCosta27/RealTimeTradingSystem/README.md

 ```
 cd apps/frontend
 pnpx cypress install
+pnpx cypress run

+(Optimally you can run the following command to access the GUI):
+pnpx cypress open
 ```

 NOTE: You need to have the application running for the tests to work, cypress mimics the user as much as possible and won't run the application for us.
 Look at the sections on how to run the frontend and backend.